Qullis/react-pop-modals/README.md

 # React-Pop-Modals
 Easy to use popup modals for react, based on Bootstrap Modal.

-This project started when I was making a reusable form modal for a project, and suddenly it was it's own whole project.
-The form modal is built on react-hook-form and features form validation with Yup.
-All modals use Bootstraps css and js, but the css is scoped so it should not interfere with a project that does not use it.
+All modals use Bootstraps CSS and Js, but the CSS is scoped so it should not interfere with a project that does not use it.
 Modals are easily called with JavaScript, you dont need to place any components.

+If there is any interest in this package, and a need in the future, there might be a separate package that is not shipped with standalone Bootstrap for use if you already have it.
+For now, if size is important, you can go into the package and manually replace the scoped-bootstrap.css file with an empty one. (react-pop-modals/source/lib/bootstrap-5.3.3/css/scoped-bootstrap.css)

+Also please report any bugs/issues at https://github.com/Qullis/react-pop-modals

 #### Modal types:
-  -Form
-  -Info
-  -Confirm
+  -Form, uses react-hook-form and features optional form validation with Yup (https://www.npmjs.com/package/yup).
+  -Info, simple modal for displaying information -Confirm, modal for getting confirmation from the user

 More types might be added in the future.